tferic/bitcoin-core-archive-blockfiles/README.md

 ## Requirements
+- Bitcoin Core software installation directly on OS (not docker, snaps etc).
+Does not work with Umbrel.
 - Computer with two data volumes, a small/fast one, and a large one
 - `rsync` must be installed